Peak AI nabs $21M for a platform to help non-tech companies make AI-based decisions – TechCrunch

 Other efforts within hugely successful tech companies have not fared that well either.

-“Einsten’s features are essentially useless, and you can quote me on that,” said Potter of Salesforce’s in-house CRM AI business.
+“Einstein’s features are essentially useless, and you can quote me on that,” said Potter of Salesforce’s in-house CRM AI business.
 “Because it is too generic, it doesn’t predict anything useful.”

 And that is perhaps the crux of why Peak AI is working for now: it has remained focused for now on a limited number of segments of the market, in particular those with physical objects as the end product, giving the AI that it has built a more targeted end point.
 In other words, it’s “general” but only for specific industries.

 And it claims that this is paying off.
-Peak’s customers have reported a 5% increase in total company revenues, a doubling of return on advertising spend, a 12% reduction in inventory holdings, and a 5% reduction in supply chain costs, according to the company (although it doesn’t specify which companies, which products, or anything that points to who or what is being described).
+Peak’s customers have reported a 5% increase in total company revenues, a doubling of return on advertising spend, a 12% reduction in inventory holdings and a 5% reduction in supply chain costs, according to the company (although it doesn’t specify which companies, which products or anything that points to who or what is being described).

 “Richard and the excellent Peak team have a compelling vision to optimize entire businesses through Decision Intelligence and they’re delivering real-world benefits to a raft of household name customers already,” said Richard Anton, a general partner at Oxx, in a statement.
 “The pandemic has meant digitization is no longer a choice; it’s a requirement.
 Peak has made it easier for businesses to get started and see rapid results from AI-enabled decision making.
 We are delighted to support Peak on their way to becoming the category-defining global leader in Decision Intelligence.”
 Anton is joining the board with this round.